 Engineering a Chance to Play

-Balancing the rigorous schedule required to continue his athletic career with the challenging coursework for his mechanical engineering degree wasn’t easy, but Smalls made it work through a combination of dedication, resilience and taking his mother’s advice.
+Balancing the rigorous schedule required to continue his athletic career with the challenging coursework for his mechanical engineering degree wasn’t easy, but Hamilton made it work through a combination of dedication, resilience and taking his mother’s advice.

-“My mom always taught me: you must work before you play, and basketball was my play,” Smalls said, after explaining how he had started as a walk-on and worked his way up to team captain.
+“My mom always taught me: you must work before you play, and basketball was my play,” Hamilton said, after explaining how he had started as a walk-on and worked his way up to team captain.

 His hard work has paid off brilliantly, allowing him to graduate with an offer for a project engineering position in Houston.